robwalton/python-xcall/README.md

 # python-xcall

-A Python [x-callback-url](http://x-callback-url.com) client for communicating with x-callback-url enabled macOS applications. python-xcall uses the handy [xcall](https://github.com/martinfinke/xcall) command line tool.
+A Python [x-callback-url](http://x-callback-url.com) client for bi-directional communication with x-callback-url enabled macOS applications. python-xcall supports callbacks from appplications.
+It wraps the handy
+[xcall](https://github.com/martinfinke/xcall) command line tool.

 It is used by: